The Best International Languages to Learn for Business

 - Mandarin Chinese

 There are lots of reasons to learn Mandarin Chinese.
-First, nearly 1 billion people speak it, and in addition to China, it's the language of Indonesia, Thailand, Malaysia, Singapore, and Brunei, all of which are growing as economic forces.
+First, over 1.2 billion people speak it.
+Second, in addition to China, it's among the most common languages in Indonesia, Thailand, Malaysia, Singapore, and Brunei, all of which are growing as economic forces.

 About 20 countries are Spanish-speaking, including many in South America, where many companies are discovering opportunities for business growth because of factors including its proximity to the United States, natural resources and a growing economy.
 Spanish-speaking countries include Argentina, Venezuela, and Ecuador.